Skip to main content

 How to spot phishing:

 • Check the sender's email address carefully.
-Official emails come from domains like @sbi.co.in, not @sbi-alerts.com.
+Official emails come from domains like @sbi.co.in, not @sbi-alerts.com or @sbi.security-update.in.

 • When in doubt, visit the official website directly by typing the URL in your browser instead of clicking any link.